Detached Sessions

 library(starburst)

-# Create a detached session
+# Create a detached session (EC2 workers with Spot by default)

 session <- starburst_session(